zora-san/ComputerOrg_AssemblyLang/Week5/W5A.md

 ```
 What were your challenges in performing the lab (from design to the implementation phases)?

 I found designing this code was a fun first foray with Assembly code.
 The difficulties that I experienced were mainly related to understanding the new syntax and the necessary commands in order to get the code to work.
-I learned the purpose of section .text, start, and section .data, as well as the commands for sys_write, standard output, calling the kernal, and sys_exit!
+I learned the purpose of section .text, start, and section .data, as well as the commands for sys_write, standard output, calling the kernel, and sys_exit!
 I also needed to make sure to calculate the length of the message.